ArchipelagoMW/Archipelago/docs/world api.md

 ### World Settings

-Settings are set by the user sans the generation process, and can be used for those settings that may affect generation or client behavior, but should be static between generations, such as the path to a ROM file.
+Settings are set by the user outside the generation process.
+They can be used for those settings that may affect generation or client behavior, but should remain static between generations, such as the path to a ROM file.
 These settings are accessible through `self.settings.<setting_name>` or `cls.settings.<setting_name>`.

 Users can set these in their `host.yaml` file.
 Some settings may automatically open a file browser if a file is missing.